jacquine/ARToolkit.js-with-Three.js/article.md

-# Using ARToolKit.js to make Augmented Reality web apps with Three.js
+# Using ARToolKit.js to make AR web apps with Three.js

 ### Introduction